Wi-Fi/Bluetooth

 [ 1157.392409][ T1737] input: MX Master 2S Mouse as /devices/virtual/misc/uhid/0005:046D:B019.0001/input/input5

-Add the device to trust and connect.
-(Optional if your device supports autoconnection.)
+Mark the device as trusted and connect (skip if your device supports autoconnection):

 [MX Master 2S]# trust C3:3E:68:5E:E7:1F